The Measure of Deception: An Analysis of Data Forging in Machine Unlearning: Abstract

 \section{Abstract}

 Motivated by privacy regulations and the need to mitigate the effects of harmful data, machine unlearning seeks to modify trained models so that they effectively ``forget'' designated data.
-A key challenge in verifying unlearning is \emph{forging}—adversarially crafting data that mimics the gradient of a target point, thereby creating the appearance of unlearning without actually removing information.
-To capture this phenomenon, we consider the collection of data points whose gradients approximate a target gradient within tolerance $\epsilon$ ---which we call an $\epsilon$-forging set--- and develop a framework for its analysis.
+A key challenge in verifying unlearning is \emph{forging}---adversarially crafting data that mimics the gradient of a target point, thereby creating the appearance of unlearning without actually removing information.
+To capture this phenomenon, we consider the collection of data points whose gradients approximate a target gradient within tolerance $\epsilon$---which we call an $\epsilon$-forging set---and develop a framework for its analysis.
 For linear regression and one-layer neural networks, we show that the Lebesgue measure of this set is small.
 It scales on the order of $\epsilon$, and when $\epsilon$ is small enough, $\epsilon^d$.
-More generally, under mild regularity assumptions, we prove that the forging set measure decays as $\epsilon^{(d-r)/2}$, where $d$ is the data dimension and $r<d$ is the nullity of a variation matrix defined by the model gradients.
+More generally, under mild regularity assumptions, we prove that the forging set measure decays as $\epsilon^{(d-r)/2}$, where $d$ is the data dimension and $r<d$ is the dimension of vector space of right singular vectors corresponding to ``small'' singular values of a variation matrix defined by the model gradients.
 Extensions to batch SGD and almost-everywhere smooth loss functions yield the same asymptotic scaling.
 In addition, we establish probability bounds showing that, under non-degenerate data distributions, the likelihood of randomly sampling a forging point is vanishingly small.
 These results provide evidence that adversarial forging is fundamentally limited and that false unlearning claims can, in principle, be detected.